 Intravenous drug use is one of the ways HIV is being transmitted.
 People can contract HIV by sharing needles with an infected person.
 Drugs and alcohol can lower a person’s inhibitions, which puts a person at greater risk for engaging in risky sex.
 For this reason, substance abuse and HIV are correlated.

 People are much more likely to have sex without using a condom if they are using drugs or alcohol.
-They are also more likely to have sex with multiple partners.
+They are also more liable to have sex with multiple partners.
 Additionally, some people trade sex for drugs and money.
-This can also put them at a greater risk for developing HIV.
+This can also put them at a greater risk of developing HIV.

 Factors that Influence Whether a Person will Develop HIV from Intravenous Drug Use

 One single shared needle or syringe use will not automatically give a person HIV.
-There are a number of factors that determine whether a person will contract HIV from intravenous drug use.
+There are some factors that determine whether a person will contract HIV from intravenous drug use.
 One of those factors is the amount of HIV that is in the blood.
 If there are only small amounts of HIV in the blood, then the person is less likely to acquire an infection.

 The amount of blood that is being injected is another factor that influences a person’s risk of developing HIV.
 If there is a large quantity of blood being injected, then a person’s chance of developing HIV will be much higher.

 The Drug Abuse and HIV Outbreak in Indiana

-HIV has become an epidemic in a large rural county located in Indiana.
+Drug abuse and HIV have become an epidemic in a mostly rural county located in Indiana.
 There have been nearly 150 cases confirmed in Scott County.
 All of these cases have been linked to drug use.
 Experts believe that there are more cases, but many people are refusing to get tested.